Drugs Past Their Expiration Date; Are they Safe to use?

 You may have wondered whether or not drugs that have passed their expiration date are still save and effective to use.
 A recent article in The Medical Letter – Volume 51, December 14 2009 reports that Doctors are often asked by their patients if expired drugs can still be taken safely.
 The answer is entirely dependent on the circumstances of the drug; including what type of drug it is, how it has been stored over a long period of time, and the relative stability of the drug in its original sealed container.

-Is expired medication safe to use?
+Is the medication safe to use after the expiration date?

 A column published in Pyschopharmacology Today advises that the expiration on a drug is a requirement of a law passed in 1979 where drug manufacturers are required to post an expiration date on their products.
 This way, the manufacturer can ensure the date at which he can guarantee the full efficiency and safety of the drug.
 No information on the safety of taking expired drugs has been published.
 Toxicity due to indigestion, injection, or topical application of drug formulas after their expiration date has not been reported.
 However, on one occasion it has been reported that the use of degraded tetracycline caused renal tubular damage in a patient.
 This form of medicine has since been removed from the market.
 A study conducted by the FDA (Food and Drug Administration) requested by the military occurred due to the fact that the military faces tossing out and replacing a large expensive pile of drugs every few years.
 The study found that 90% of more than 100 different prescription and non-prescription drugs were still safe and effective to use even 15 years after the date of expiration.